Ziylol/Ziylol/README.md

 - 👀 I’m interested in coding and want to help create an application for Discipline.
 - 🌱 I’m currently learning CSA
 - 💞️ I’m looking to collaborate on projects
-- 📫 How to reach me email me through hemaanghm@gmail.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I want to get my shit together.